Three years full-time.

 To download the app, go to the Apple App Store or Google Play Store on your mobile device and search ‘University of Suffolk 360’.

-In the final year of your studies you are offered a range of options in topics which are of current interest for mobile and web developers; Cyber Security, Information Engineering and Distributed Systems.
+In the final year, you are offered a range of options in topics which are of current interest for mobile and web developers.
 We expect you to liaise with industry by undertaking one of our Design Masterclass briefs that we provide you with.
-This, alongside your Final Project, allows you to both demonstrate your professionalism and to produce an appropriate portfolio of work that you can, with confidence, show to potential employers.

 Full downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.